-Less Than Potentially Significant Impact Significant With Mitigation Incorporation Less Than Significant Impact No Impact X. I AND USE AND PLANNING.
-Would the project: Physically divide an established community?
-Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes
+X. L AND USE AND PLANNING.
+Would the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) b)) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including, but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? \boxtimes c) Conflict with any applicable habitat conservation plan or natural community conservation plan? \boxtimes

-- The project would not occur within an established community, nor would it result in the division of an established community.
+- a.
+The project would not occur within an established community, nor would it result in the division of an established community.
 No impact would occur. - b.
 The project complies with the Napa County Code and all other applicable regulations.
 The subject parcel is located in the AW (Agricultural Watershed) zoning district, which allow wineries and uses accessory to wineries subject to use permit approval.
 The proposed project is compliant with the physical limitations of the Napa County Zoning Ordinance.
 The County has adopted the WDO to protect agriculture and open space and to regulate winery development and expansion in a manner that avoids potential negative environmental effects.